 Look After My Bills aims to take on all the workload of energy switching.
 All you have to do is locate and enter your current tariff details – which you will find on your latest bill – and then authorise the website to monitor and switch deals on your behalf.

 It promises a two-minute sign-up process.
 First, you need to enter your email and postcode, with an option of whether you wish to receive additional money-saving emails; you do not have to tick the box in order to sign up.
-You then need to locate your supplier.
+Next, you'll need to confirm your email address as well as your property number and street name.
+You then need to choose which energy services you have and locate your supplier.
 The most common brands are shown first and you will need to scroll down to find smaller suppliers.
 There is no function to type the name of your supplier, which would perhaps be an improvement that could make the process even faster.
 You will also be asked for the name of the tariff as well as your gas and electricity usage each year.
 This will all be on your latest energy bill.
-You can even specify when you sign up that you only want deals that contain 100% renewable electricity.
+You can even specify when you sign up that you only want deals that contain 100% renewable electricity and whether you are eligible for a warm home discount.

-LAMB’s algorithm then gets to work and comes up with the best deal for you, as long as it will save you at least £50.
+Look After My Bill’s algorithm then gets to work and comes up with the best deal for you.
 You will only see one option and there is not the choice you would get on a comparison website.
-In a lot of ways this is positive as it prevents the choice paralysis consumers often experience when using price comparison sites, whereby choice overwhelm causes them to do nothing.
+In a lot of ways, this is positive as it prevents the choice paralysis consumers often experience when using price comparison sites, whereby choice overwhelm causes them to do nothing.